 What a great turnout for the first session!
 Lots of productive discussion and sharing of experiences, and this week learning more about Peter’s background.

 This article appeared on the St Padran’s Institute Facebook page recently and offers a real challenge to all of us.
+It was written by Glen Lund, St Padarn’s Tutor, St Asaph Diocese.
 In my role I encounter much discussion about the idea of calling into Christian ministry.
 For most people, their understanding of calling is determined by the bible’s descriptions of Old Testament prophets like Moses, Samuel, Jonah and Amos, or New testament characters like the disciples and Paul.
-These exemplary characters are portrayed as being personally summoned by God for their… [Continue Reading]
+These… [Continue Reading]

 My daily reading one day last week was from Luke’s Gospel, in which he calls the first disciples.
 One day as Jesus was standing by the Lake of Gennesaret, the people were crowding around him and listening to the word of God.
 He saw at the water’s edge two boats, left there by the fishermen, who were washing their nets.
 He got into one of the boats, the one belonging to Simon, and asked him to put out a little… [Continue Reading]